notsamicc/Fortnite-Builds/README.md

 # Fortnite-Builds
 Some Fortnite builds reuploaded by Samicc and Fischsalat.
-Credits to DarkenMoon and Sparten.
+Credits to DarkenMoon, Sparten and Polynite.

 # Downloads